in 99 words

 Don't rely on exploratory testing to find bugs in your software.
 (Really!)
 Your primary defense against bugs is test-driven development and all of the other good practices I've mentioned.
 Instead, use exploratory testing to test your process.
 When an exploratory test finds a bug, it's a sign that your work habits—your process—have a hole in them.
 Fix the bug, then fix your process.

-Testers, only conduct exploratory testing on stories that the team agrees are "done done".
+Testers, only conduct exploratory testing on stories that the team agrees are "done done."
 Programmers and customers, if your testers find any problems, think of them as bugs.
-Take steps to prevent them from occurring, just as you would do for any other bug.
+Take steps to prevent them from occurring, just as you would for any other bug.
 Aim for a defect rate of under one or two bugs per month including ones found in exploratory testing.

 A good exploratory tester will find more bugs than you expect.
 To make the bug rate go down, fix your process.